Christian Martínez (footballer, born 1994)

-Christian Alonso Martínez Mena (born 19 April 1994) is a professional footballer who plays as a midfielder for Liga FPD club San Carlos.
-Born in Costa Rica and of Salvadoran descent, Martínez represented the Costa Rica national team in two friendlies, before switching to represent the El Salvador national team.
+Christian Alonso Martínez Mena (born 19 April 1994) is a professional footballer who plays as a defensive midfielder for Liga FPD club Cartaginés.
+Born in Costa Rica, he represents El Salvador at international level.
+He previously played for his country of birth national team.

 Club career

 Martínez began his career with his local club Municipal Liberia, making his first professional appearance in a 2–0 Liga FPD win over La U Universitarios on 2 August 2015.
 On 14 January 2016, he transferred to Deportivo Saprissa signing a 3-year contract.
 On 15 January 2019, he transferred to San Carlos.
 Martínez won 3 Liga FPD titles, 2 with Saprissa, and 1 with San Carlos - their first title in their history.

 International career

 Costa Rica

 Martínez was born in Costa Rica, and is of Salvadoran descent through his father.
 A youth international for Costa Rica, he debuted for the senior Costa Rica national team in a friendly 0–0 tie with Bosnia and Herzegovina on 27 March 2021.